 I'm not sure what the protocol is here, so I'm not reassigning the bug.

-#8 Updated by Laura Downey almost 14 years ago
+#8 Updated by Laura Downey about 14 years ago

 As I redesign various dialogs, I'm using checkboxes and radio buttons in the

 standard fashion.
 However, there are places in the current UI we haven't

 addressed yet which I believe use these incorrectly.
 This also ties to the

 terminology bug too -- there are several places throughout the UI that uses

 programmer centric language that needs to be adjusted.
 So both of these bugs

 are broad and I expect them to stay open for quite sometime as we gradually